 Brian Lee Crowley is Managing Director of the Macdonald-Laurier Institute.
 MLI is the only think tank in Ottawa dealing with the full spectrum of issues falling under the jurisdiction of the federal government.
-The Institute, which opened its doors officially in March 2010, fills a glaring gap in Canada's democratic infrastructure.
+The Institute, which is celebrating its tenth anniversary in 2020, fills a glaring gap in Canada's democratic infrastructure.
 Prior to MLI's founding, Canada was the only G7 country not to have such a full-service think tank in its national capital speaking to the national electorate, policy decision-makers and opinion leaders, about national policy.
 MLI exists to make poor quality public policy in Ottawa unacceptable to Canadians and their political and opinion leaders, by proposing thoughtful alternatives through non-partisan and independent research and commentary.

-In its first two years of operation MLI has enjoyed many successes, including: 1) being recognised as one of the world's top 20 new think tanks after only 6 months of operation; 2) winning the top international prize for excellence in think tank publications (the Sir Antony Fisher Award) for its first book, The Canadian Century (co-authored by Crowley, Jason Clemens and Niels Veldhuis); 3) being quoted by British Prime Minister David Cameron in his state speech to the Canadian parliament in 2011; 4) being recognised as one of the world’s top 5 new think tanks after only 20 months of operation, a rise of 15 places in the rankings; and 5) having the Hill Times rank Managing Director Crowley in 2012 as one of the 100 Most Influential People in Ottawa.
+MLI has enjoyed many successes, including: 1) being recognised as one of the world's top three new think tanks in 2013; 2) winning the top international prize for excellence in think tank publications (the Sir Antony Fisher Award) for its first book, The Canadian Century (co-authored by Crowley, Jason Clemens and Niels Veldhuis); 3) being quoted by British Prime Minister David Cameron in his state speech to the Canadian Parliament in 2011; 4) winning the Sir John Templeton Prize for Outstanding Performance by a Young Think Tank; winning the Prospect magazine award for Top Social Policy Think Tank in North America and 6) being regularly ranked the #1 think tank in Ottawa.

 Crowley has a long and distinguished record in the think tank world.
 He was the founder of the Atlantic Institute for Market Studies (AIMS) in Halifax, one of the country's leading regional think tanks.
 AIMS is one of the world's most honoured think tanks.
 It is a four time winner of the Sir Antony Fisher Award.
 No think tank in the world has won this honour more times than AIMS.
-Crowley is a former Salvatori Fellow at the Heritage Foundation in Washington DC and is a Senior Fellow at the Galen Institute, a health care policy think tank also based in Washington.
-In addition, he is a member of the “Conseil scientifique” (Research Advisory Board) of l’Institut Turgot (Paris, France); the Research Advisory Board of the Frontier Centre for Public Policy (Winnipeg); and the Nigerian Institute for Public Policy (Lagos, Nigeria).
+Crowley is a former Salvatori Fellow at the Heritage Foundation in Washington DC and a former Senior Fellow at the Galen Institute, a health care policy think tank also based in Washington.
+In addition, he has been a member of the boards or advisory councils of institutes in places as diverse as Canada, the USA, Nigeria, Britain, France and Brussels.

-Other major policy areas where Crowley has taken a leadership role include its work on equalization, Canada-US relations, public school performance and accountability, EI reform, natural resources and public finances, and regional development policy.
+Other major policy areas where Crowley has taken a leadership role include his work on China, NATO, Canada and the Indo-Pacific, Canada-US relations, defence, national security, Aboriginal policy, equalization, public school performance and accountability, EI reform, natural resources and public finances, and regional development policy.